watir/watir.github.io/_docs/safari.md

 permalink: /docs/safari/
 ---

-Watir-WebDriver supports Safari thanks to the release of [SafariDriver](http://code.google.com/p/selenium/wiki/SafariDriver).
+Watir supports Safari thanks to the release of [SafariDriver](http://code.google.com/p/selenium/wiki/SafariDriver).

 The downside is the set up is quite lengthy at the moment as it requires a Safari extension (version 5+) and until someone publishes the extension to the online gallery, you’ll have to build it yourself.